xiaotao-star/TrimGalore_Installation/README.md

 # TrimGalore_Installation
-A installation document for TrimGalore
+A installation document called "TrimGalore_Installation"  for TrimGalore